shettyg/ovn-k8s-poc/Example_underlay.md

 ```

 On your second VM, you will need to copy the OVN plugin too and then start
-only the kubelet.
+the kubelet and kube-proxy.
 You can do this by:

 ```
 MASTER_IP=$IP_OF_MASTER